mattclegg/silverstripe-doc-restructuring/master/cms/docs/topics/widgets.md

 //Requires SilverStripe 2.4 or newer//

 To implement a form inside a widget, you need to implement a custom controller for your widget to return this form.
-Make sure that your controller follows the usual naming conventions, and it will be automatically picked up by the [:WidgetArea](http://api.silverstripe.org/trunk/sapphire/widgets/WidgetArea.html) rendering in your //Page.ss// template.
+Make sure that your controller follows the usual naming conventions, and it will be automatically picked up by the [:WidgetArea](http://api.silverstripe.org/trunk/sapphire/widgets/WidgetArea.html) rendering in your *Page.ss* template.

 //mysite/code/MyWidget.php//